emilyasterjones/emilyasterjones.github.io/_pages/dei.md

 As a neuroscientist, I understand how important brain states are to cognitive function; creating spaces in which everyone thrives is critical to do good science.
 I will pay attention to and call attention to discriminatory structures, because you can't fix what you don't acknowledge.
 I will center underrepresented voices in conversations.
 I will help reimagine exclusive systems to build an environment in which everyone can participate and is encouraged to do so.
 I will adapt my mentoring practices to meet trainees where they are.
 I will celebrate differences as a source of strength.
 I will make this work transparent by posting it here, seek accountability by asking for feedback from the community, and recognize that work in the acknowledgments below.

-My lived experience as a woman in predominantly male fields (computer science, then systems neuroscience) have shaped my personal approach towards diversity, equity, & inclusion.
+My lived experience as a woman in predominantly male fields (computer science, then systems neuroscience) has shaped my personal approach towards diversity, equity, & inclusion.
 I understand how environments are designed by those in power to support them and thus exclude others.
 In every place I have worked or studied since middle school, I have experienced some form of gender-based harassment, one instance of which made the [Washington Post front page](https://www.washingtonpost.com/local/education/in-a-prestigious-high-school-math-and-science-program-alumni-say-metoo/2018/03/01/b17f68ac-f1b6-11e7-b390-a36dc3fa2842_story.html) after I spoke out.
 I understand how important representation is, and how easy it is to be blind to exclusive practices.
 In a computer science course, for instance, where I was part of a graduating class that was 8% female, a (white male) professor once asked us what we noticed about 4 example app users on a slide.
 I raised my hand and said, 'they're all white men.'
 I was laughed at.
 These experiences have driven me to examine the environments we create for the scientists we recruit and to build them to support everyone.

 **My Goals, in my current work and beyond**
 * Create an open and inclusive research environment where all voices are heard
 * Actively recruit candidates from underrepresented backgrounds
-* Create a space for sustained dialogue on issues of diversity, equity, and inclusion through dedicated lab meetings and lab culture assessments
+* Create a space for sustained dialogue on issues of diversity, equity, inclusion, and justice through dedicated lab meetings and lab culture assessments
 * Respect that each person is unique and adapt mentorship accordingly
 * Support the whole person, not just the science, and promote work-life balance
 * Celebrate everyone’s work
 * Seek diversity in the papers I read and the speakers I invite
 * Recognize and fund all work towards diversity, equity, and inclusion
 * Establish expectations and acceptable behavior through a code of conduct
-* Maintain transparency and accountability in our efforts
+* Maintain transparency and accountability in my efforts

 ## Past Actions
 * Served in the Association for Women in Computing, 2011-2014